Why Is My Texas Home Always Dusty No Matter How Often I Clean?

 The answer is usually in the attic.
 Specifically, it's the ductwork in the attic that's feeding a constant supply of unfiltered air — carrying fiberglass insulation fibers, construction debris, and worse — directly into your living space.

-How Attic Air Gets Into Your Home
+How Does Unfiltered Attic Air Get Into My Home?

 Here's what most homeowners don't understand about ductwork leaks: the problem isn't just cold air escaping OUT of your ducts.
 It's unfiltered air being pulled IN.